nikiravi04/INFO7374DigitalMarketingAnalytics/Assignment3-Criteo_Attribution_Models/README.md

 ### How to run the code

-- Run the notebook on google colab as the dataset is large and hence memory intensive on the RAM
+- Run the 5 models and budget optimization code on google colab as the dataset is large and hence memory intensive on the RAM
-- Run the bokeh visulizations on jupyter notebook itself as there is interactivity and google colab does not work with it
+- But run the bokeh visulizations on jupyter notebook itself as there is interactivity and google colab does not work with it

 ### Assumptions made from the dataset